neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 ASCII can map the English alphabet to bits on a computer, but it wouldn't know what to do with the Unicode alphabet.
 So we need a character encoding that can map Unicode to bits on a computer.
 This is where UTF-8 comes into play.

-> ## Let's write the output to a UTF-8 encoded file
+> ## Let's write the output to a UTF-8 encoded file UTF-8 is one of several encodings that support Unicode.
+You have probably heard of some of the others (and probably not heard of several of them either!): UTF-16 LE, UTF-16 BE UTF-32, UCS-2, UTF-7, etc...
+I'm going to ignore all the rest of these though.
+Why?
+Because UTF-8 is by far the dominant encoding of the group.
+It is backwards compatible with ASCII, and according to [Wikipedia](https://en.wikipedia.org/wiki/UTF-8) it accounts for over 90% of all web page encodings.

 > ## Our message is safe because it's encoded using base64

 ## Python unicode strings